transferhp/zip_product_classification/README.md

         return data
 ```

 During processing, I have run all listed above steps to clean the text data.
-More specifically,
+More details can be found in following used functions.
 ```python
 def stemming_words(words):
     stemmer = PorterStemmer()